jessikarp/selenium-coding-challenge/README.md

 # Zooplus Selenium Coding Challenge

 This assignment is implemented to enhance the quality assurance process by automating test cases for a shopping cart application.
-Leveraging the powerful combination of Java, Selenium, and Cucumber, this project aims to streamline the testing process and ensure the reliability of the shopping cart functionality.
+Leveraging the powerful combination of Java, Selenium, TestNG and Cucumber, this project aims to streamline the testing process and ensure the reliability of the shopping cart functionality.

 ### Tech-stack:

 - Java: The core programming language used for developing robust and maintainable test scripts.
 - Selenium: A trusted and widely-used tool for browser automation, enabling precise control over web interactions.
 - Cucumber: Chosen as the testing framework for its ability to bridge the gap between technical and non-technical stakeholders.
 Cucumber's natural language approach ensures that anyone interested in evaluating the test cases can do so with ease, regardless of their technical background.
+- TestNG: A testing framework inspired by JUnit and NUnit, designed for test configuration and parallel execution, providing additional features for testing.

 ## Getting started

 1. Make sure to have Java 11 installed in your machine.
-2. In the profile file of your use (i.e. ~/bashrc or ~/.zshrc), include the following environment variable and source it to the project.
+2. In the profile file of your use, include the following environment variable and source it to the project.
 This way, the authenticated credentials are stored in your local and not shared.

+**~/.bashrc example:**
 ```shell
 echo "export AUTH_COOKIE=name-surname-test" >> ~/.bashrc
 ```
+**~/.zshrc example:**

 ```shell
 echo "export AUTH_COOKIE=name-surname-test" >> ~/.zshrc